 Also, you can find lots of examples of using Terratest in the official Git repository.

-, to display the S3 Bucket Name to let you find it easily on AWS Console quickly few mins before its being destroyed byterraform destroy
+• Run terraform show, to display the S3 Bucket Name to let you find it easily on AWS Console quickly few mins before its being destroyed by terraform destroy command

 package test